6 Steps for Choosing the Right Homeowners Insurance

 Special Form coverage offers the best protection against all risks—unless specifically excluded, like floods, earthquakes, and backup of sewers and drains.
 Obviously, earthquake threats, for example, are a minor concern here in the Northeast, but flood coverage will be a more important consideration.

-Supplemental policies, also known as riders or floaters, offer flexible ways to add more protection for expensive property, such as art, jewelry and high-end electronics.
-Riders are ideal when you have an expensive item that exceeds what the standard coverage will pay.
+Supplemental policies, also known as riders or floaters, help homeowners avoid gaps in coverage by adding more protection for expensive property, such as art, jewelry and high-end electronics.
+Riders are ideal when you have a valuable item that’s worth more than what the standard coverage will pay.

 For example, a $10,000 painting won’t be fully covered by a standard policy that might only cover $3,000 of the loss.
 A rider would allow you to cover most or all of the loss.
 Buying a rider instead of a separate policy can be considerably less expensive.